 16. What is your biggest accomplishment?

-17. Why have you chosen this school/program?
+17. Why have you chosen this school and program?

-Many interviewers check to see if candidates have researched the school and OT program.
+Many interviewers check if candidates have researched the school and OT program.
 If the program has a limited number of seats, they want to make sure they’re filling spots with students who are genuinely interested in the school and earnest about attending.

-Think about what sets this OT program apart from others.
+In terms of occupational therapy interview questions and answers, think about what sets this OT program apart from others.
 Consider mentioning a few facts you’ve learned about the program throughout the interview and what most impresses you.

-Additional Interview Tips + Resources
+Additional Interview Tips and Resources

-- Arrive at the interview location a half-hour early to compensate for any traffic delays.
+- Arrive at the interview location a half hour early to compensate for any traffic delays.
 Try to relax and get adjusted to the environment.

 - Send a thank-you email to your interviewer within 24 hours after the interview.
 Mention insightful talking points and reiterate your interest in the position.